 When something brings us this much understanding of ourselves, it’s bound to spill over into our relationships.
 Better than anything I’ve ever encountered, the Enneagram helps me really get that everyone is operating out of the same kind of personality stew (including the good stuff along with the pesky) that I am.
 It’s just that their stew is as particular to them as mine is to me.

 Seeing where we get stuck within ourselves is just the beginning.
 The Enneagram offers a map for moving beyond these patterns.
-It points the way towards real personal and spiritual growth by guiding us towards that essence we came into the world as but have forgotten about.
-It helps us remember by showing us what gift we each bring to the human family and how we can awaken it within ourselves and express it in the world with awareness and choice, yet still through our own unique personality.
+It points the way towards real personal and spiritual growth by guiding us towards that essence we were when we came into the world but have forgotten about.
+It shows us what gift we each bring to the human family and how we can awaken it within ourselves and express it in the world with awareness, yet still through our own unique personality.
+We grow but stay the same.
+We don’t have to give up being who we are in order to awaken to who we are!
 Pretty cool, huh?
-We don’t have to give up being who we are in order to awaken to who we are!